hsf-training/hsf-training-cicd/_episodes/13-the-spy-game.md

 ![CI/CD Artifacts Download]({{site.baseurl}}/fig/ci-cd-artifacts-download.png)

-or if you click through to a `skim_higgs` job, you can browse the artifacts
+or if you click through to a `skim_ggH` job, you can browse the artifacts

 ![CI/CD Artifacts Browse]({{site.baseurl}}/fig/ci-cd-artifacts-browse.png)

-which should just be the `skim_higgs.root` file you just made.
+which should just be the `skim_ggH.root` file you just made.

 > ## Further Reading
 > - [https://gitlab.cern.ch/help/ci/variables/README#variables](https://gitlab.cern.ch/help/ci/variables/README#variables)